32

 2003 Alter Ego 89p

 Tasted twice - last time in October 2015.
 Consistent notes.
-This wine contains 50% Cabernet Sauvignon and 50% Merlot.
-Aromatic red berries like raspberries, redcurrants and gooseberries, and fine balance on the palate.
+This wine is a blend of 50% Cabernet Sauvignon and 50% Merlot.
+Aromatic red berries like raspberries, redcurrants, and gooseberries.
+A delicate balance on the palate.
 Graphite and tobacco leaf on the nose.
-This was a quite well-made wine, which in my opinion will mature rather quickly.
-It's drinkable already now.
+This was a well-made wine, which I believe will mature rather quickly.
+It's drinkable already.

 2000 Alter Ego 92p

 Tasted twice - last time in September 2007.
 Consistent notes.
-Coal-black colour, dense and deep.
-Literally speaking, it rolled over 2003 Alter Ego with a strong nose of blackcurrants, vigour on the palate, a big concentration of fruit and a hugely long finish for this beauty.
-All the things vintage 2000 is famous for, you will find in this eminent wine.
+Coal-black color, dense and deep.
+It rolled over 2003 Alter Ego with an intense nose of blackcurrants, vigor on the palate, a significant concentration of fruit, and a hugely long finish for this beauty.
+You will find everything in this wine that vintage 2000 is famous for.
 This wine will be pure enjoyment in the next 10-15 years.